alexflint/process-isolation/README.md

     from process_isolation import import_isolated
     ````

-2. The current process forked and the `sys` module was imported in the child process:
+2. The process forked and the `sys` module was imported in the child process:
     ```
     sys = import_isolated('sys')
     ```